Inbound Number Lists

 1. Go to Inbound Trunks.

-2. Use the CLI Number List filter to find SIP trunks using the list.
+2. Use the CLI Number List filter to find trunks using the list.

-3. Remove the Number List from the SIP trunk before attempting deletion.
+3. Remove the Number List from the trunk before attempting deletion.

 Edit or Delete Numbers in a Number List